MaglioccoBSI/student_feedback_plm/README.md

 I also created a sample_wording docx so I could visualise what the final report about each student would contain.

+In addtion I have created a Python Structure document that gives you an idea of the structure in the student feedback project.
+I added to this as I was going along planning each part

-Now I have the very basics of the socring and overall report, I then started to think about the python coding such as what dictionaries I may have e.g student names, the categories that eaxh student will be score against.
+Now I have the very basics of the scocring and overall report content, I then started to think about the python coding such as what dictionaries I may have e.g student names, the categories that each student will be scored against.
 So with this I then created a sub folder in my project called dictionaries.
 Dictionaries now contain the .py files for students, score description and perofrmance categories.
-This is so that in the future they could be re-used or added to.

-In addtion I have created a Python Structure document that gives you an idea of the structure in the student feedback project.
+The idea of this was so I can re-use these in the future and change names and categories if I need to.

+Now I have the basic concept I then created the seperate directories and added a print statment so I could see the output of each dictionary.

+With that quick test I then went onto create the main.py file and imported each dictionary and again create a print statement to test this worked.

+As main is the starting point I started off with my introducton and basic set of intructions for the end user (tutor)

+This is